Meet Richard Rekhy who went from a mid-sized accounting firm to becoming the CEO at KPMG India

 View from the top

-Becoming a CEO is a wow feeling.
-You hobnob with high-profile people, you are on all the invitation list of all the major events-conferences and seminars, respect you get from the clients, the VIP treatment you get from hotels, airlines, etc. – it is all very overwhelming.
+The respect you get from the clients, and the VIP treatment you get from hotels, airlines, etc. – it is all very overwhelming.

-I would like to quote this line – “Titles are given and Respect is earned” and not to sound pompous, I am a living example of this.
+I would like to quote this line – “Titles are given and Respect is earned.”
+Not to sound pompous, but I am a living example of this.

 Failures and Challenges

-At Ratan S Mama & Co., I learnt to stand even during the most challenging times.
-People give up even in the anticipation of tough times.
+At Ratan S Mama & Co., I learned to stand even during the most challenging times.
+People give up even in anticipation of tough times.
 However, those who showcase determination, are able to hang in well and enjoy the fruits of success.

 While at Arthur Andersen, I did not make it to a Partner when I thought I should have.
 I felt very disappointed.